There are many reasons to choose timber for your next project. We have listed our top seven:

 4. Financial viability

-Wood is a natural resource.
-It is readily available making it a financially viable choice.
-The wide range of timber species available give options to suit any budget, from more expensive hardwoods to lower-cost, treated pine.
+Wood is a natural resource and is an increasingly popular feature in home projects.
+The wide range of timber species available give options to suit any budget, from more expensive hardwoods to lower cost, treated pine.

 6. Acoustic properties